REFERENCES / BECHTLE

 The key is to identify the right decision makers, create a stable and laying rapport with them, thereby educating and engaging them in order to shorten the sales cycle.

 As a part of this problem Bechtle IT Systemhouse, a Microsoft Partner, wanted to up its game in terms of social communication, brand expression and sales conversion in general.

 The Solution Proposed

-The basic solution that we proposed was to create a pilot of 20 participants who would be responsible for implementing the modern selling strategy.
-Followed by a company-wide roll-out of modern selling.
+The basic solution that we proposed was to create a pilot of 20 participants who would be responsible for implementing the social selling strategy.
+Followed by a company-wide roll-out of social selling.

 The implementation of the strategy involved the following steps:

 - Positioning the company as an industry expert by developing powerful content, thereby increasing trust, credibility, and visibility.

 - Using conversations and customer reviews in order to develop content that is specifically catered to their needs, aspirations, and requirements.